jean-marc/kiosk_os/readme.md

 1. client: no daemons (DHCP, Apache, ...),we  have ```/etc = /etc_original```.
 2. client + server: daemons are started, we have ```/etc = /etc_server + /etc_original```, where '+' means a union file system mount (/etc_server is mounted on top of /etc_original).
 Note: the client-only OS is still available at /client (it gets NFS-exported as defined in [/etc_server/exports](/etc_server/exports))

 The union mount takes place early in the boot process through a customized initrd.img created with the initramfs tool (see [/etc_original/initramfs-tools/scripts/init-bottom/server](/etc_original/initramfs-tools/scripts/init-bottom/server) and [/etc_original/initramfs-tools/hooks/server](/etc_original/initramfs-tools/hooks/server)).
+This means that the OS is only usable as client-only when running in a chroot jail (unless it is possible to manually do a aufs mount in the root).

 ##DHCP & TFTP
 Dnsmasq is used as a DHCP- and TFTP-server to send initrd.img for network boot.